dtsolovos/Cyclistic/README.md

 The data is published as CSV files and can be found at [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html).

 # Data Cleaning and Transformation
-Given that the total number of observations is greater than five million, I decided to clean and process with R, using RStudio.
+Given that the total number of observations is greater than five million, I decided to clean and process the data with R, using RStudio.

 After setting up the working directory, the first thing to do was to setup the environment.
 For the purpose of this project, I needed the ```tidyverse``` and ```lubridate``` packages: